ST12345678910/ReadMeGenerator/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg">

 ## Description
  A Node.js (Node) application that utilizes the <code>Inquirer package</code>, to take user input and create a markdown formatted ReadMe.
+Quickly make your repository look more proffesional and easy to navigate.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)